StudioEtrange/docker-sickbeard/README.md

 ## Version and Tag

 * Each tag is a different version of sickbeard
-* latest is the development version from sickbeard git repository
+* latest is the development version from sickbeard git repository.
+But you should build the image yourself OR use /opt/sickbeard-update.sh to have an uptodate image.

 ## Instruction